-The American Nurses Credentialing Center (ANCC), the credentialing arm of the American Nurses Association (ANA), established the Magnet Recognition Program® in 1994 to recognize healthcare organizations that provide excellent nursing care.
-Receiving Magnet Designation® is the highest level of recognition the ANCC can extend to a health care organization.
-The rigourous process required to achieve Magnet Designation® provides a framework for nursing excellence and ensures the best outcomes for our patients.
+The American Nurses Credentialing Center (ANCC), the credentialing arm of the American Nurses Association (ANA), established the Magnet® Recognition Program in 1990 to recognize healthcare organizations that provide excellent nursing care.
+Receiving Magnet® designation is the highest level of recognition the ANCC can extend to a health care organization.
+The rigourous process required to achieve Magnet® designation provides a framework for nursing excellence and ensures the best outcomes for our patients.

-On September 14, 2015, Ronald Reagan UCLA Medical Center (RRUCLA) was officially notified of our third Magnet designation!
-This re-designation is a reflection of continued nursing excellence, made possible by the support of our entire team at UCLA Health.
-Recognizing that re-designation is only one stop on the journey to sustained excellence, nurses at RRUCLA will use the next four years to continue providing high-quality, innovative, patient and family-centered care while continuously monitoring and adapting practice to meet our patients' changing needs.
-Get involved >
+Ronald Reagan UCLA Medical Center (RRUCLA) announced its fourth Magnet® designation from the American Nurses Credentialing Center in December 2020!
+Only approximately 2% of hospitals have achieved this recognition four times!
+This is a reflection of continued nursing excellence made possible by the support of UCLA Health’s entire team.
+Recognizing that Magnet® designation is only one stop on the journey to sustained excellence, RRUCLA nurses continuously provide high-quality, innovative, patient- and family-centered care while monitoring and adapting practice to meet its patients changing needs.

 For more information, please contact: Kateri Tobias, BSN, RN, CCRN, RRUCLA Nursing Outcomes and Magnet® Program Coordinator